CountCrypt: Quantum Cryptography between QCMA and PP: OWPuzz Constructions

 \begin{theorem}[Corollary of~\Cref{thm:keexists}] There exists an oracle relative to which 2QKD exists, but $\mathbf{BQP} = \mathbf{QCMA}$. \end{theorem}

 \begin{proof} This oracle is exactly the same as the QCCC KE oracle.
 In particular, we observe that our QCCC KE protocol consists of exactly two rounds.
 But any 2 round QCCC KE protocol is trivially also a 2QKD protocol.
-And so the theorem follows. \end{proof}
+Therefore the theorem follows. \end{proof}